bizzyjack/Master-Thesis-Influence-of-immigration-status-on-depression-score-A-machine-learning-approach/README.md

 ## Title and abstract
 What is the predictive contribution of immigration status to the PHQ-9 depression scores within a machine learning model that includes sociodemographic variables?

+# General information
-# The dataset comes from the NHANES wave: August 2021-August 2023 sample contains 8,153 adults.
+- The dataset comes from the NHANES wave: August 2021-August 2023 sample contains 8,153 adults.
-# Dependent variable was scores on the PHQ-9 on a 0-27 scale.
+- Dependent variable was scores on the PHQ-9 on a 0-27 scale.
-# Models used were Linear Regression, Random Forest and XGboost.
+- Models used were Linear Regression, Random Forest and XGboost.

 ## How to run